xtrm0/csd-blog/website/content/2022/quantum-physicists-method.md

 With this worldview accounting[^qt], we pay the exact same amount out of the same place at each step.
 The only difference between the two worldviews is that worldview 1 starts in the allocation of money needed for Alice to buy her candy, and worldview 2 starts in the allocation needed for Bob to buy his.
-Then, we find that the problematic "transfer" occurs where the witness switches between worldviews -- we see that happen at "get change", since worldview 1 is the witness at "Alice buys", and worldview 2 is the witness at "Bob buys".
+Then, we find that the problematic "transfer" occurs where different worldviews become classically valid -- we see that happen at "get change", since worldview 1 is classically valid at "Alice buys", and worldview 2 is classically valid at "Bob buys".
 This pattern will hold in general, allowing transfers to be coded completely implicitly into our analysis.

 Using worldviews like this, we can solve both of the problems from the previous section: